Jump to the content

 Mothers can claim two extra years for each child born after their doctorate plus any further verifiable parenting periods.
 Fathers and other persons responsible for raising children are only credited with verifiable parenting periods.

-Please send us your CV and a list of your publications before you apply so we can advise you (info[at]avh.de).
+If you have any questions, please send us your CV and a list of your publications before you apply so we can advise you (info[at]avh.de).

 The International Climate Protection Fellowship programme is aimed at prospective leaders who are active in the field of climate protection and climate-related resource conservation either in academic or practice-oriented work in their countries of origin.
 The programme is structured according to a fixed schedule including training components (see “What is the timetable of the fellowship?”).
 The Humboldt Research Fellowship programme is more suitable for basic research, while the Georg Forster Research Fellowship programme is targeted at academics from developing and transition countries wishing to conduct research with relevance to development.
 In case of doubt, please contact us for advice before submitting an application (info[at]avh.de).